 The health benefits of inversion chairs also include better circulation (especially to the brain), better waste removal in the body by the lymphatic system, better physical mobility after spine decompression, and so on.

-What is the Best Inversion Table to Buy (2020)?
+What is the Best Inversion Chair to Buy (2022)?

 Although inversion chairs are great, they are generally more expensive.
-If you do want to purchase one, I suggest the Health Mark IV18600 Pro.
+If you do want to purchase the best inversion chair, I suggest the Health Mark IV18600 Pro.

 - Adjustable angle belt; 70 percent maximum inversion angle

 - Comfortable and supportive seat and back support